hananils/kirby-xslt/README.md

 -   The `files` object can be switched on and off by setting `true` or `false`.
 It also takes additional settings, see below.
 -   The `children` object can be switched on and off by setting `true` or `false`.
 It also takes additional settings from the `pages` object, see below.

-#### Additional field settings
+#### Textarea field

-There is one field with additional settings: the textarea field accepts format settings `unformatted`, `markdown` or `kirbytext`.
-The default is `kirbytext`.
-If you'd like to change the default, the `content` object needs to be changed from:
+The textarea field offers additional settings to define formatters to be applied to the field content.
+By default, Kirbytext is applied to all textarea:

 ```yml
 content: title, description, tags
 ```

-to:
+To get unformatted source text, the field has to be set to `unformatted` in the page definitions:

 ```yml
 content: